Z3r02infini7y/metasploitable3/readme.md

 # Penetration Testing on Metasploitable3

-This project is made by: Sarpreet Singh, Simranjit Singh, Shubi Khajuria & Sandeep Singh.
-In this project we performed Penetration testing on Metasploitable3(intentionally vulnerable machine).
+Metasploitable3 is a free virtual machine that allows you to simulate real world attacks.
+In this project i performed Penetration testing on Metasploitable3(intentionally vulnerable machine).